 Synchronized reserve is provided by generators or demand response resources synchronized to the grid and capable of increasing output or decreasing load within 10 minutes.
-Synchronized reserve consists of tier 1 and tier 2 synchronized reserves.
-When the synchronized reserve requirement cannot be met by tier 1 synchronized reserve, PJM clears a market to satisfy the requirement with tier 2 synchronized reserve.
-Tier 2 synchronized reserve is provided by online resources, either synchronized reserve at an operating point below their economic dispatch point.
-Tier 2 synchronized reserve is also provided by demand resources that have offered to reduce load in the event of a synchronized reserve event.
-Tier 2 resources have a must offer requirement.
-Some tier 2 resources are scheduled by the ASO 60 minutes before the operating hour and are committed to higher of the SRMCP or their offer price plus lost opportunity cost (LOC).
-Demand response resources are paid the clearing price (SRMCP).
+In the first nine months of 2022, synchronized reserve consisted of tier 1 and tier 2 synchronized reserves.
+When the synchronized reserve requirement could not be met by tier 1 synchronized reserve, PJM cleared a market to satisfy the requirement with tier 2 synchronized reserve.
+Tier 2 synchronized reserve was provided by online resources, either synchronized to the grid but not producing energy, or dispatched to provide synchronized reserve at an operating point below their economic dispatch point.
+Tier 2 synchronized reserve was also provided by demand resources that offered to reduce load in the event of a synchronized reserve event.
+Tier 2 synchronized reserves were committed to be available in the event of a synchronized reserve event.
+Tier 2 resources had a must offer requirement.
+Some tier 2 resources were scheduled by the ASO 60 minutes before the operating hour and committed to provide synchronized reserve for the entire hour.
+Tier 2 resources were paid the higher of the SRMCP or their offer price plus lost opportunity cost (LOC).
+Demand response resources were paid the clearing price (SRMCP).

 Synchronized reserve resources can be flexible or inflexible.
 Inflexible resources are defined as those resources that require an hourly commitment due to minimum run times or staffing constraints.
 Examples of inflexible reserves are synchronous condensers operating in condensing mode, resources with an economic minimum (EcoMin) equal to economic maximum (EcoMax), offline CTs and hydro that can operate in the condense mode, and demand resources.
 Inflexible synchronized reserve resources are committed for a full hour by the hour ahead ASO market solution.
 Inflexible resources require a 30 minute notification time and cannot be released for energy during the operating hour.
-The inflexible commitments made by the hour ahead ASO solution may satisfy only part of the tier 2 requirement.
+The inflexible commitments made by the hour ahead ASO solution may satisfy only part of the synchronized reserve requirement.
 The actual requirement is determined by the RT SCED solution and the requirement not satisfied by inflexible units is satisfied by flexible units.
 Flexible resources are already online for energy, require no notification time, and can be automatically dispatched.